aws-samples/config-resource-compliance-dashboard/README.md

 Track compliance of your AWS Config rules and conformance packs per service, region, account, resource.
 Identify resources that require compliance remediation and establish a process for continuous compliance review.
 Verify that your tagging strategy is consistently applied across accounts and regions.

 #### Democratize compliance visibility.
-The CRCD dashboard helps security teams establish a compliance practice and offers visibility over security compliance to field teams, without them accessing AWS Config service or dedicated security tooling accounts.
+The AWS Config Dashboard helps security teams establish a compliance practice and offers visibility over security compliance to field teams, without them accessing AWS Config service or dedicated security tooling accounts.
 This creates a short feedback loop from security to field teams, keeps non-compliant resources to a minimum, and helps organizations establish a continuous compliance review process.

 ### Dashboard features